Author: Amanda Sun

 I haven’t read a lot of YA fiction that is set in places other than America and Britain so it was really refreshing to read something set in a world so far away with a culture so different.
 Right from the very beginning of Ink, you are sucked into the authentic Japanese setting as the author frequently uses Japanese words in her writing, especially in dialogue.
 There is a handy glossary at the back of the book which lists all the common phrases that are repeated throughout the book which are very helpful, though, I didn’t discover this until I’d finished reading the book so the glossary is more of an added bonus really.

-Being half Chinese, half English, myself, I completely understand how Katie feels about living in a country where you’re singled out as the ‘foreigner’ and her narrative feels so real and is so believable.
-I liked that this book didn’t skip out on the fact that Katie obviously wasn’t completely integrated into Japanese society and people did treat her differently and this added to the general ‘authentic’ oriental feel that was running through the book.
+I’m half Chinese, half English, myself, and have spent a lot of summers in China.
+I look “white” enough that I completely understand how Katie feels about living in a country where you’re singled out as the ‘foreigner’.
+I liked that this book didn’t skip out on the fact that Katie obviously wasn’t completely integrated into Japanese society and people did treat her differently and this added to the general ‘authentic’ feel that was running through the book.

 The chemistry between the characters of Katie and Tomohiro is electric.
 There is no insta-love in Ink and you see a real relationship develop between the pair before anything really ‘romantic’ actually happens.
-Plus, as always with oriental stories, even a hug is a big deal so progress is slow but yourself slowly falling in love with these characters as the book progresses just as they fall in love with each other.
+Plus, as always with love stories in East Asia, even a hug is a big deal so progress is slow but yourself slowly falling in love with these characters as the book progresses just as they fall in love with each other.
 Although there is romance in this novel, it doesn’t take over the story.
 The major plot line is about Tomohiro’s drawing abilities and the romance weaves in and out with this, running parallel to this main story line throughout.